Hallelujah for Piano & Cello PDF - Piano Notes & Tutorial

 What is the mood or feel of Hallelujah for Piano & Cello?

 Bittersweet and wistful, reaching for what is just gone — each note drawn out like a slow breath, steady and unwavering in tone.
-It belongs to the Piano · Violin genre.
-The piece is played at 50 BPM.
+Played at 50 BPM.